Akkhan Condemn Crusader Speed Farming Variation

 - Akarat's Champion Prophet is an omnipresent self-buff in both versions of the build.

-- Your passive selection can remain pretty much unchanged from the progression build: Heavenly Strength, Long Arm of the Law, Holy Cause and Finery.
-When doing bounties, you can consider dropping the latter for Lord Commander to have better Steed Charge uptime, but it is not a mandatory swap.
+- Your passive selection remains unchanged from the progression build: Heavenly Strength, Long Arm of the Law, Lord Commander and Finery.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

-Bane of the Trapped remains a universally desired damage amplification gem.
+Bane of the Trapped and Enforcer remain universally desired damage amplification gems.

-Since monster health is much more tame in the standard difficulties, you should also replace Bane of the Stricken with Bane of the Powerful for the consistent, easily sustained damage increase.
-If you overpower content so much that even Bane of the Powerful is unnecessary, you can consider using Wreath of Lightning for the extra speed.
+Since monster health is much more tame in lower Greater Rift tiers, you should also replace Bane of the Stricken with Bane of the Powerful for the consistent, easily sustained damage increase.

 |Torso and Pants||